 Late April is usually the prettiest time of the month, but mid-April is when the Vancouver Cherry Blossom Festival’s Sakura Days Japan Fair takes place at VanDusen.
 That’s when, in addition to admiring the garden’s regular botanical features, visitors can experience a Japanese-style festival featuring Oriental foods and cultural exhibits.

-Admission to Sakura Days usually costs between around $14 and $17 for adults, depending on whether you buy your tickets online or on the day at the gate.
+Admission to Sakura Days last year cost between around $24 and $26 for adults, depending on whether you bought your tickets online or on the day at the gate.
+2026 prices are likely comparable.

-In 2023 the Sakura Days Japan Fair happened on April 15th and 16th.
-Dates for the event in 2024 are to be confirmed.
+In 2026 the Sakura Days Japan Fair happens on April 11th and 12th.

 Click Sakura Days Japan Fair for more information.